Mathias Wieman: 1940s and after

 (Dorothee Von Meding, Berghahn Books, 1997).

 After World War II he was able to work more intensively in the film business again, normally in support roles.
 To his fairly well known work belongs No Greater Love, As Long as You're Near Me, The Last Summer, Ripening Youth, The Girl and the Legend, and opposite Ingrid Bergman in Roberto Rossellini's Fear.
 Two of the films Mathias starred in were in competition at the Cannes Film Festival: In 1952, No Greater Love; and in 1954, As Long as You're Near Me.

-Wieman also made many records (LPs) of classic stories where he would narrate the story accompanied by orchestral music.
-One example is Peter und der Wolf with Mathias and the Berlin Philharmonic in 1950 conducted by Fritz Lehmann and the Orchestre National de France in 1962 conducted by Lorin Maazel.
+Wieman also made many records (LPs) of classic stories where he would narrate the story accompanied by orchestral music. is Peter und der Wolf with Mathias and the Berlin Philharmonic in 1950 conducted by Fritz Lehmann and the Orchestre National de France in 1962 conducted by Lorin Maazel.
 Another example is Mathias Wiemans kleine Diskothek.